 - Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

 - Cake Flour: If you can’t get your hands on cake flour, use this cake flour substitute.

 - Mini Cupcakes: For around 30 mini cupcakes, bake for about 11-13 minutes at 350°F (177°C).

 - Sour Cream: Makes the fluffiest cupcakes!
 You can use plain Greek yogurt instead, but the cupcakes typically taste a little denser.

 - Orange Juice: Use fresh-squeezed juice for the best flavor and cupcake texture, trust me on that one!
 If you use bottled OJ, reduce to 1 Tablespoon.

-- Alcohol Free Variation: Use sparkling white grape juice in the cupcakes and try a yummy cream cheese frosting, strawberry frosting, or vanilla frosting on top.
+- Alcohol Free Variation: Use sparkling white grape juice in the cupcakes and try a yummy cream cheese frosting, strawberry frosting, or vanilla buttercream on top.